-Clueless, the 1995 cult classic, celebrates its 25-year anniversary today.
+Clueless, the 1995 cult classic, celebrated its 25-year anniversary last September.
 In the same way that we relish the Chanel boots from The Devil Wears Prada and the leopard print coat that Edie Sedgwick’s character (played by Sienna Miller) wore in Factory Girl, we could go on for hours about Cher’s yellow tartan mini skirt suit and the sheer shirt she wore — accessorised à la Madonna — for her driver’s test.
 And that Calvin Klein mini dress?
 It would, like, totally work in 2020.
 But while Cher’s aesthetic is basically canonical for nearly every fashion-minded 20-to-30-something, most media outlets have yet to praise the sartorial genius of Cher Horowitz’s right-hand woman Dionne Davenport in length.
 InStyle, Harper’s Bazaar, Cosmopolitan, and more have all broken down the best (and worst) style moments from Cher.
 But, after a quick Google search, only Fashionista and HelloGiggles have come up, for covering Dionne specifically.

 Dionne checks off all the same style boxes that Cher does: pleated mini skirts, monochrome co-ords, bold red accents, and more.
 But what Dionne does style-wise that Cher doesn’t, is accessorise.
 And as tennis pro and style icon Venus Williams once said in an interview with The New York Times, the key to a good outfit is to “accessorise, accessorise, accessorise.
 If you don’t accessorise, someone else will.”